Interview with one of our Co-Founders, Dr. Everett Parker, about Emma L. Bowen:

 Dr. Everett C. Parker

 Throughout the 60’s, 70’s and 80’s, Dr. Parker and Emma Bowen were taking parallel courses toward the goal of diversity in the media industry; Emma Bowen with Black Citizens for a Fair Media and Dr. Parker with the Office of Communications of the United Church of Christ.
 They met and joined forces.
 One of the outcomes of their collaborative efforts was the Foundation for Minority Interests in Media.
 With funding and support from Dan Burke and ABC Cap Cities and six other media companies (Fox, Gannett, Inner City Broadcasting, NBC, Tribune and CBS), the first group of fourteen students started their internships in 1989.
-Dr. Parker served as the Foundation’s treasurer from 1989 to 2008 and continues to serve on the Foundation’s Board of Directors today at age 100.
+Dr. Parker served as the Foundation’s treasurer from 1989 to 2008 and continued to serve on the Foundation’s Board of Directors until he passed away in September 2015.

 Everett C. Parker played a leading role in the development of public interest of American television.
 He served as director of the Office of Communication of the United Church of Christ from 1954 until 1983.
 In that position, he was at the forefront of Protestant communications, overseeing the public media activities of one of the leading mainline Protestant religious groups.
 He is better known, however, for two other contributions: his leadership in the development of an influential media reform and citizen action movement in broadcasting; and his activism directed at improved broadcast employment prospects for women and minorities.
 Near the end of his career, he was named one of the most influential men in broadcasting by the trade publication Broadcasting Magazine.